aws-ia/cloudformation-gitlab-resource-providers/README.md

 * [supported GitLab resource types](docs/user/generated/resources/)

-There is also [developer documentation](docs/dev) available in you are interesting in building or contributing.
+There is also [developer documentation](docs/dev) available in you are interested in building or contributing.